networknt/json-schema-validator/doc/collector-context.md

 Note that CollectorContext will be removed from ThreadLocal once validateAndCollect method returns.
 Also the data collected by Collectors is loaded into CollectorContext only after all the validations are done.

 There might be usecases where a collector needs to collect the data at multiple touch points.
-For example one usecase might be collecting data in a validator and a formatter.If you are using a Collector rather than a Object, the combine method of the Collector allows to define how we want to combine the data into existing Collector.CollectorContext combineWithCollector method calls the combine method on the Collector.
+For example one usecase might be collecting data in a validator and a formatter.
+If you are using a Collector rather than a Object, the combine method of the Collector allows to define how we want to combine the data into existing Collector.
+CollectorContext combineWithCollector method calls the combine method on the Collector.
 User just needs to call the CollectorContext combineWithCollector method every time some data needs to merged into existing Collector.
 The collect method on the Collector is called by the framework at the end of validation to return the data that was collected.

 ```
  class CustomCollector implements Collector<List<String>> {